Booth #: LN39

-Artist bio: A full time potter for 30 years, Randy O’Brien began working with clay while he was a student at the University of California at Berkeley.
-He moved to Santa Cruz, California in 1984 to study with ceramic artist and educator Al Johnsen.
+Artist bio: Randy O’Brien began working with clay shortly after returning from a yearlong foreign exchange program in East Malaysia in 1980.
+A visit to the earthenware pottery studios in Kuching sparked what was to become a lifelong love for ceramics.
+He began his formal training at the University of California at Berkeley.
+In 1984 he moved to Santa Cruz, California to study with ceramic artist and educator Al Johnsen.
 Randy’s love for the wilderness and adventure led him to move to Alaska in the late 1980’s.
-He established a pottery studio in Homer creating and selling functional, stoneware pottery with glazes inspired by the glacial fields and mountains of Kachemak bay.
-Always an experimenter, he returned to art school in the mid 90’s earning a BFA at the New York State College of Ceramics at Alfred University.
+He established a pottery studio in Homer creating and selling functional stoneware pottery with glazes inspired by the glacial fields and mountains of Kachemak bay.
+He later returned to art school to study with Anne Currier and Val Cushing, earning his BFA at the New York State College of Ceramics at Alfred University in 1996.
 While a student at Alfred, he focused on the development of special effect, low fire glazes.
-He began developing his current body of work in the year 2000.
-Inspired by the mineral formations, mudflats and lichens of southern Arizona he developed a three dimensional glaze surface that mimics the aesthetic of a naturally occurring material.
-All of his pieces are created with a passion and love of clay.
+His signature lichen glaze was perfected in the year 2000.
+Inspired by the mineral formations, mudflats and lichens of southern Arizona, he developed a three dimensional glaze surface that mimics the aesthetic of a naturally occurring material.
+This glaze is composed entirely of minerals, glass frit and metallic oxides.